How long does the mini pill take to work?

-When the POP is first started, users may need to give the pill enough time to start working and use additional precautions to prevent pregnancy, such as condoms or avoiding vaginal sexual intercourse.
+When this contraception is first started, you might need to give the pill enough time to start working and use additional precautions to prevent pregnancy, such as condoms or avoiding vaginal sexual intercourse.

-For the progestogen-only pill (POP), if you start on the first day of your cycle then it will be effective immediately.
+For the progestogen only pill, if you start on the first day of your cycle then it'll be effective immediately.
 If you start at any other time on your cycle then you should use additional protection for 48 hours.